 The admissions standards into the professional nursing courses are the same for all students including Registered Nurses and other students who have already completed a Board of Nursing approved program for registered nurse licensure.
-The student registers for NUR 305, NUR 317, NUR 401, NUR 417 and NUR 470 or 472.
+The student registers for NUR 305, NUR 401, NUR 407, NUR 417 and NUR 470 or 472.
 NUR 213 is required for the student who does not have college transfer credit for a health assessment course.
-The following courses may be challenged: NUR 201, 210, 214, 313, and 413.
+The following courses may be challenged: NUR 201, 214, 313, and 413.
+Credit for NUR 210 may be earned by a placement exam.